naftalindeapo/Language-Modeling-and-Byte-pair-Encoding-Project/README.md

 Table I below displays the trigrams and their probability with the two-character history ‘th’ for the English model.
 ![alt text](https://drive.google.com/uc?id=1N4mC47euB6cifQjAM_Fod5z1-gHh8Ltm)

-### Comparing Language similarity using perpelexity
+### Comparing Language similarity using perplexity
 We used our trained models to calculate the cross-lingual perplexity measurements on the validation set and the results are shown below:
 |         | Afrikaans| Dutch    |English   | Xhosa    | Zulu      |
 |:--------|:---------|:---------|:---------|:---------|:----------|